Cover Image Credit: Wikipedia

 The city of Madurai is popular for several South Indian food ventures from the rich South Indian cuisines.
 If you are a food lover and want to taste best of the South Indian food in town, you should consider the renowned Murugan Idli Shop.
 It is famous among the locals as well as international tourists.
 Besides the simple and delicious taste of recipes cooked here, this restaurant maintains extreme level of hygiene.
 That is perhaps one of the primary reasons that this restaurant is always flocked by the food lovers.
 The famous recipes like Idli and Dosa are the must taste items in this restaurant.
 Such recipes are served to the food lovers with special blend of spicy chutney powders.

 Apart from the above mentioned things to do in Madurai, there are countless historic places to visit.
-Don’t forget to make plans to this beautiful city for a great Tamil Nadu trip.
+Don’t forget to make plans to this beautiful city for a great Madurai trip.
 Several hotels facilitate affordable accommodation to guests and offer exceptional services.
 Madurai welcomes visitors of all budgets.
 With its ancient monuments, vibrant markets and pleasant atmosphere, this city is worth exploring during your vacation.

 Frequently Asked Questions About Things To Do In Madurai